 - Scroll down to multiple displays.

-- Under the drop-down select the check box that stays “Make this my main display”.
+- Under the drop-down select the check box that says “Make this my main display”.

 - Click Apply